umbraco/UmbracoDocs/12/umbraco-commerce/getting-started/licensing-model.md

 # Licensing

 Umbraco Commerce is a commercial product.
 You can run an Umbraco Commerce unrestricted locally without the need a license.
-Running Umbraco Commerce on a public domain will display a warning banner in the backoffice and will limit the maximum number of orders you can accepts to 20.
+Running Umbraco Commerce on a public domain will display a warning banner in the backoffice and will limit the maximum number of orders (20).
 To remove these restrictions, you'll need to have a **valid license**.

 ## How does it work?

 Licenses are sold per backoffice domain and will also work on all subdomains.
-If you have custom staging/qa environment domains that are not subdomains of the license domain, additional domains can be added to the license on request.
+If you have alternative staging/qa environment domains, additional domains can be added to the license on request.

 {% hint style="info" %}
 The licenses are not bound to a specific product version.
 They will work for all versions of the related product.